Small BusinessCommerceOmnichannel

 Here are some examples of what an omnichannel retail strategy may look like in action:

-Single channel vs. multichannel vs. omnichannel retail
+Single channel vs. multi-channel vs. omnichannel retail

 Benefits of an omnichannel strategy